Cartan ribbonization and a topological inspection: Introduction

 \section{Introduction}

 The approximation of surfaces by patch-works of planar parts has a long use in fundamental and applied mathematics.
 Foremost comes to mind the multifaceted applications of triangulations \cite{schumaker1993}.
 In the present work we develop a scheme for approximating a surface by the use of multiple developable surfaces.
 Some of the beauty of this approach is the relatively few numbers of developable stretches -- ribbons -- needed to approximate a given surface.
-Not to mention that the study of shapes and structures of developable surfaces is itself a classical subject that has intrigued mathematicians for centuries and has found numerous artistic applications in architecture and design, see \cite{lawrence2011} and \cite{balkcom2008}.
+Not to mention that the study of shapes and structures of developable surfaces is itself a classical subject that has intrigued mathematicians for centuries and has found numerous artistic applications in architecture and design, see \cite{lawrence2011}.

-In the seventies K. Nomizu pointed out that the concept of (extrinsic) rolling can be understood as a kinematic interpretation of the (intrinsic) Levi-Civita connection and of the Cartan development of curves, see e.g. \cite{nomizu1978} and \cite{Kobayashi1963}.
-One derives simple expressions for the components of the corresponding relative angular velocity vector of the rolling, i.e. the geodesic torsion, the normal curvature, and the geodesic curvature of the given curve and its development curve, see the works \cite{tuncer2007,cui2010,molina2014,hananoi2017}.
+In the seventies K. Nomizu pointed out that the concept of (extrinsic) rolling can be understood as a kinematic interpretation of the (intrinsic) Levi-Civita connection and of the Cartan development of curves, see \cite{nomizu1978} and \cite{Kobayashi1963}.
+One derives simple expressions for the components of the corresponding relative angular velocity vector of the rolling, i.e. the geodesic torsion, the normal curvature, and the geodesic curvature of the given curve and its development, see \cite{tuncer2007,cui2010,molina2014,hananoi2017, izumiya2015}.
 For example, in conjunction with a plane, the rolling must propagate along a planar curve which has the same geodesic curvature as the given curve, see examples in \cite{raffaelli2016}.

 In recent years rolling has received a renewed wave of interest -- in part because of its importance for robotic manipulation of objects \cite{cui2015}.
-For example, there has been an interest in understanding rolling from symmetry arguments \cite{chitour2015} as well as from purely geometrical considerations \cite{tuncer2010,chitour2014,krakowski2016}.
-Further, the interesting shapes known as D-forms are examples of surface structures that are formed by assembling several developable surfaces \cite{sharp2005,wills2006,orduno2016}.
+For example, there has been an interest in understanding rolling from symmetry arguments \cite{chitour2015} as well as purely geometrical considerations \cite{tuncer2010,chitour2014,krakowski2016}.
+Also, the shapes known as D-forms are examples of surface structures that are formed by assembling several developable surfaces \cite{sharp2005,wills2006,orduno2016}.

-A topological inspection of ribbonized surfaces with a count of just two terms is developed.
-Working with closed ribbons makes this inspection especially simple.
-For example, when building up a ribbonization, the addition of a closed ribbon with no vertex makes zero contribution to the Euler characteristic.
-Finally, we compare the formula for the Euler characteristic of ribbonizations with the corresponding Morse index formula \cite{ni2004} and the Poincar\'{e}-Hopf formula \cite{milnor1965}.